major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-Without re-authentication, users may access resources or perform tasks for which they do not have authorization.

-When operating systems provide the capability to escalate a functional capability, it is critical the user re-authenticate.

-Satisfies: SRG-OS-000373-GPOS-00156, SRG-OS-000373-GPOS-00157, SRG-OS-000373-GPOS-00158
+Without re-authentication, users may access resources or perform tasks for which they do not have authorization. \n\nWhen operating systems provide the capability to escalate a functional capability, it is critical the user re-authenticate.\n\nSatisfies: SRG-OS-000373-GPOS-00156, SRG-OS-000373-GPOS-00157, SRG-OS-000373-GPOS-00158

 Check
 ~~~~~